busera/mads__communicating_data_science_results/README.md

 ### Data Analysis Requirements

-The project involved using government and proprietary consumer data to analyze the demographics and dynamics within each county.
+The case study involved using government and proprietary consumer data to analyze the demographics and dynamics within each county.
 Key considerations included:

 - Alignment of county demographics with Chicken Kitchen's target market
 - Potential for at least two locations within the chosen county